Davie Allan

-Davie Allan is an American guitarist best known for his work on soundtracks to various teen and biker movies in the 1960s.
+Davie Allan is an American musician, best known for his work on soundtracks to various teen and biker movies in the 1960s.
 Allan's backing band is almost always the Arrows (i.e., Davie Allan & the Arrows), although the Arrows have never had a stable lineup.

 Biography

 Allan grew up in the San Fernando Valley in Southern California, and learned to play guitar as a teenager.
 His career as a musician began when he teamed up with Mike Curb, a friend he met in the choir at Grant High School in Valley Glen, California, to form an instrumental surf combo.
 In 1963, Curb founded Curb Records, the first of many labels he would run, and released the first Davie Allan single, “War Path”.
 Allan participated in recording a number of other singles for Curb's label, under group names like the Sudells, the Heyburners, and the Zanies.

 In 1964, Curb founded Sidewalk Records (which was distributed by Capitol subsidiary Tower Records), brought Allan with him as a session musician, and secured a recording contract for the newly formed Arrows.
 Curb had also made a deal to supply Roger Corman's American International Pictures with soundtracks.
 Allan had come to Corman's attention from his playing on the soundtrack of Skaterdater.